-In accordance with Government Auditing Standards, I have also issued my report dated November 7, 2014, on my consideration of Lincoln Parish Sales and Use Tax Commission's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 17, 2015, on our consideration of Lincoln Parish Sales and Use Tax Commission's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Lincoln Parish Sales and Use Tax Commission's internal control over financial reporting and compliance.